 How is sound being managed?

 There were noise complaints coming from the 2021 events particularly on Friday during the daytime.
 Two independent noise consultants were employed to redesign the sound for this series of events.
 Monitoring has been set up inside and outside the event site with monitoring stations placed at various strategic points around the area and in the site itself sound data will be monitored continuously, and adjustments made to both volume and frequency through the main PA system.
 The sound design has also been designed to fit in with the geographic contours of the park.
 This should reduce the noise considerably from last year, but no system is perfect (see the comment below about reporting noise).
-The soundcheck for events on Friday has been truncated and compressed from the 2021 events, so as to be 90 minutes not three hours with lots of it not directed through the main PA system.
+The soundcheck for events on Friday and Saturday has been truncated and compressed from the 2021 events, so as to be 90 minutes not three hours with lots of it not directed through the main PA system.
 This might be a sudden and a bit louder but then should be at background noise levels for the rest of the day.

 What are the free family events?